 It wasn’t up until the 20th anniversary of the American Gold Eagle coin series in 2006 that the United States Mint broadened the program to consist of a special burnished coin.
 Aimed straight at numismatists who gather and show or display their cherished American Gold Eagles, the Burnished American Gold Eagle (likewise referred to as an uncirculated Gold Eagle) is struck using a special coining process that is similar to the one utilized in the production of proof coins.

 The United States Mint begins the coining process for burnished gold eagles by loading all of the blanks, referred to as planchets, into a spinning drum.
 In the past, this action in the procedure used wet sand as a friction representative that worked as a polishing media to provide the blanks a unique surface before even being struck.
 Today, the United States Mint uses numerous 6mm balls to produce a smooth, matte-like surface on the surface of the blanks.

-Once each blank has actually been sent out through the spinning drum, the individual blanks are secured one at a time by mint workers using white gloves.
-The blanks are transferred by hand, wearing gloves, to the creating press in order to avoid polluting the surface of the blanks with oil and dirt from human skin.
-Each blank is then hand filled into the creating press for striking.
+Once each blank has been sent out through the spinning drum, the individual blanks are secured one at a time by mint workers using white gloves.
+The blanks are transferred by hand, wearing gloves, to the creating press to avoid polluting the surface of the blanks with oil and dirt from human skin.
+Each blank is then hand filed into the creating press for striking.
 All blanks are struck under higher pressure than bullion coins and regular blood circulation currency, producing a striking surface.

 Proof Gold Eagle Coins